The 6 Best LSAT Prep Books [2021 Edition]

 With this book, what you see is very much what you get, being ten official, previously administered LSAT tests from the Law School Admissions Council themselves.
 By adding these ten preptests to your LSAT prep you will be giving yourself realistic practice with LSAT questions, managing time, and keeping focuses throughout the length of the test.
 By having multiple preptests to complete over the course of your LSAT prep, you will be able to track progress throughout.
 This gives valuable insight about where your areas of need are and how effectively your prep efforts are benefiting you.

 If you are a student who feels most confident knowing exactly what to expect, getting a look at these tests will be just what you want.
 Along with the ten preptests, the book includes answer keys for each test, a writing sample for each test, sample comparative reading questions with accompanying explanations, and score-conversion tables.
 All the materials in this book assist students in getting the most information and value out of each preptest they take.
 Of course, if you are finding a certain question type or section difficult, this book will not provide the review and instruction that is normal of prep books.
 The only content review and coverage of test concepts will come from answer explanations.
 This may be fine for some students, but others may find this book is best as a tool paired with a more informative prep books to balance the text-based and practice aspects of review more evenly.
 How you use these preptests to support your prep is quite versatile, but they are surely a helpful component to LSAT prep.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.

 - This book gives the best look at LSAT questions, language, and formatting you can get.